 Around the world, MCC supports projects that help families make a better living, helping them pay for food or school for their children.
-Sometimes those projects involve animals, getting loans to buy them, or training and new techniques to raise them.
+Sometimes those projects involve animals — getting loans to buy them or learning new techniques to raise them.
 Here's a glimpse of some of the MCC animals and how they're at work across the globe.

-Selling a year-old cow can bring as much as 20 million dong (CAD $1260) which can buy a good motorbike, pay for education or provide start-up funding to open a small business.
+Selling a year-old cow can bring as much as 20 million dong (US$890) which can buy a good motorbike, pay for education or provide start-up funding to open a small business.
 In 2015 VAVA provided cows to 20 households who have at least one family member affected by Agent Orange.
 By the end of the project, 120 families will have a cow.

 Read more about MCC's work with victims of Agent Orange.

 Yavana (left) and Khaled’s family received a pregnant goat from MCC partner Lebanese Organization for Studies and Training(LOST) as part of a project that offered families a goat along with training on how to care for and raise more goats.
 Families can increase their income by selling the milk or breeding more goats to sell.

 These goats also are one way to help build peace between Syrian refugees fleeing conflict and the Lebanese communities that are hosting them.
 Ideally, as families increase their own financial security, they will feel less threatened by the Syrian presence.
 The training encouraged cooperation among the Christian, Shia and Sunni participants.